deezer/KustomExport/README.md

 - `Long` will not produce a `number` but a `kotlin.Long` behing a `any` ([doc](https://kotlinlang.org/docs/js-to-kotlin-interop.html#kotlin-types-in-javascript)), but web developers usually use `number` to store timestamp.
 - `Enum`s are not handled yet ([KT-37916](https://youtrack.jetbrains.com/issue/KT-37916)) and so exported as `any`
-- `List` could be better in 99% of cases if it was exported in Arrays
+- `List` could be used in a majority of cases if it was exported in Arrays
-- Lots of Kotlin methods like componentX, copy, hashCode or equals are not really relevant or unusable (`copy()` should define all fields in typescript anyway)
+- Lots of Kotlin methods like componentX, copy, hashCode or equals coming from `data class` are not really relevant or unusable (`copy()` should define all fields in typescript anyway)
-- comments in the Typescript generated code is only comment and doesn't fail build when type changes
+- comments in the Typescript generated code is helpful but only comment and doesn't fail build when type changes

-There are good reasons why it's not supported by KotlinJs right now, but it's not practical to provide a clean Typescript API.
+There **are** some good reasons why it's not supported by KotlinJs right now, but it's not practical to provide a clean Typescript API.

-KustomExport wants to be the bridge to a good Typescript API until KotlinJS produces an equivalent export.
+KustomExport wants to be the bridge to provide a nice Typescript API until KotlinJS produces an equivalent export.

 ## Technical approach